Updated: Jul 28, 2020

 As usual, we won’t know this unless pastor Scott decides to share it with us.
-We could probably come up with a fair guesstimate, but the important thing is that it hasn’t been disclosed, all while people are pressured to financially support the church.
+We could probably come up with a fair guesstimate, but the important thing is that it hasn’t been disclosed.

 13. What is the size of your church and any other space the church owns for meetings and church services?